Ivanxdigital/skypearls-dream-villa/docs/rag-chatbot.md

 - **How do I update villa info?**
   - Edit or add markdown files in `docs/villas/` and re-run the ingestion script.
 - **How do I test the chatbot?**
-  - Run `npm run dev`, open the site, and interact with the chat widget.
+  - Run `npm run dev`, open the site.
+New users will see the lead form.
+Interact with the chat widget.
 See `skypearls-rag-setup.md` for test cases.
 - **How do I change the lead email recipient?**
   - Update `LEAD_EMAIL_TO` in your environment variables.
+- **How do I change the sender/reply-to for lead emails?**
+  - Update `LEAD_EMAIL_FROM` and `LEAD_REPLY_TO` in your environment variables.

 ---

 ## References
 - See `skypearls-rag-setup.md` for setup and task breakdown.
 - See `project-brief.md` for overall project context.
+- See `docs/pre-chat-lead-prd.md` for the Product Requirements Document for this feature.